MagdK/portfolio_nextjs/works/begame-design-system/begame-design-system.md

 secret: false
 title: Design system for Bingocams
 client: Begame
-role: Design
+role: UI design
 cover_image: "begame-design-system.png"
-tags: Design system, Colour theory, UI, Accessibility, Atomic design, Responsive design, Sketch, Zeplin, Abstract
+tags: Design system, Colour theory, UI, Accessibility, Atomic design, Responsive design, Bootstrap,  Sketch, Zeplin, Abstract
 ---

 ## Project overview
-To be able to have a consistent visual language and smoother collaboration between the design and development teams, we need to create and maintine a design system.
+To streamline collaboration between design and development teams and ensure a cohesive visual language across the platform, I led the creation and ongoing maintenance of a robust design system.
+Built on Bootstrap, this system not only enhanced consistency in design but also allowed for faster implementation of features and smoother communication between teams.
+It became the backbone of our UI development, providing reusable components and design guidelines that scaled efficiently as the product evolved.

 ## Problem
 Bingocams.co.uk gets a UI refresh.
 Not relying on a consistent and well structured component library makes the design and implementation process hard and gives an inconsistent experience to the users.